Copyright 2009, all rights reserved

 You’ve got to like Patrick Henry, if only for his candor.

 Little did he know how prescient was his suspicion.
 Whether Mr. Henry regarded his influence as insufficient to inflect the outcome (and thus his presence to be effectively complicit in a travesty (my conclusion)), or whether he believed his powers of persuasion in Virginia to be sufficient to derail the effort at a later date is immaterial.
 The more important lesson is that for these “anti-Federalists (a-F)” to remove themselves from the battle was a great misjudgment, reflecting the foibles of weakness of faith and most conservatives' usual distaste for the daily street-brawl of politics (out of which liberals derive apparent pleasure).

 We can no longer afford such a luxury.

 It was bad.
 So it wasn’t as if there was no justification for the Constitution, far from it.
 The problem with secrecy is that it is far too easy to slip in a few provisions that bite you later.
-Best that, if the nation has to do a bad deal to survive, it knows what to change at a later date when the debt is paid.
+Best that, if the nation must enter a bad deal to survive, it knows what to change later once the debt is paid.